Local SEO Intermediate Updated 2026-03-22

 Neighborhood pages are landing pages that go one level deeper than city pages, targeting specific neighborhoods, districts, suburbs, or zip codes within a larger metro area.

 While a city page targets “plumber in Austin,” a neighborhood page targets “plumber in South Congress” or “plumber in East Austin.”
-These pages capture hyperlocal searches from people looking for services in their immediate area — not just their city at large.
+These pages capture hyperlocal searches from people looking for services in their immediate area.
+Not just their city at large.

 Google’s Local Finder results increasingly favor hyperlocal content.
 Searchers expect neighborhood-level precision, especially in large metros where “dentist in Houston” is too broad to be useful.
 Neighborhood pages fill this gap with content that matches the specificity of the query.